hvitis/CodingChallange/README.md

 2. (It’s a bit silly that we have to define plus as a function, but operators in JavaScript, unlike functions, are not values, so you can’t pass them as arguments.)
+3. Usually a method needs to do something with the object it was called on.
+When a function is called as a method—looked up as a property and immediately called, as in object.method()—the special variable this in its body will point to the object that it was called on.
+4. In addition to their set of properties, almost all objects also have a prototype.
+A prototype is another object that is used as a fallback source of properties.
+5.